viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 If your rover keeps driving off the line so fast that the color detector can’t keep up, you can try two things:

 1. Slow down the move straight and turning speeds of the rover by decreasing the  the numbers in `base.set_power(Vector3(y=0.3), Vector3())` and both instances of `base.set_power(Vector3(), Vector3(z=0.25))`.
-    - Conversely if your rover is moving too slowly or stalling, increase the numbers (closer to 1.0 which represents full power).</li>
+    - Conversely, if your rover is moving too slowly or stalling, increase the numbers (closer to 1.0 which represents full power).</li>
 2. Position the camera differently, perhaps so that it is higher above the floor but still pointing downward.
 This will give it a wider field of view so it takes longer for the line to go out of view.